Veterinarian with dog

 How Effective is Meloxicam for Dogs?

-Meloxicam is most frequently prescribed by veterinarians to treat dogs with osteoarthritis-related inflammation, discomfort, and stiffness.
-Still, it can also be used to treat symptoms of other muscle or bone problems.
+Veterinarians most frequently prescribe it to treat dogs with osteoarthritis-related inflammation, discomfort, and stiffness.
+Still, it can also treat symptoms of other muscle or bone problems.
 This is because it functions by lowering the hormones that produce pain and inflammation in the body, and because it is an NSAID, it does so without using steroids.

 When your dog starts treatment, you will likely notice an increase in your dog’s activity level.
 Once the spark is back, your dog may be more energetic, just like he used to be.